vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Physics Queries/NonAlloc 3D.md

 ## Physics queries (3D): NonAlloc

-If you are using non-allocating versions of `Physics` queries, do not read results that are outside of the returned range as they are invalid.
+If you are using non-allocating versions of `Physics` queries, don't read results that are outside of the returned range as they are invalid.

-Do not read results that are outside of the returned range as they are invalid.

 ```csharp
 // 🔴 Incorrect, the return value is never read.